shieldoo/shieldoo-mesh/README.md

 ### Windows

-Shieldoo mesh service will run like system service with name shieldoo-mesh and logs are stored in Windows event log.
+Shieldoo Secure Network service will run like system service with name shieldoo-mesh and logs are stored in Windows event log.

 #### Graphical installation